 When students take an active role in developing their own IEPs, the results can be amazing.
 Studies show that student-directed IEPs are associated with higher academic achievement, better communication and self-advocacy skills, and stronger motivation for students with disabilities.

-Does your school do student-directed IEPs yet?
+Does your school embrace the concept of student-directed IEPs yet?
 If not, you might be wondering how to start.
 What are the first steps?
-How can you prepare a student for a bigger role in developing his or her educational plan?
+How can you prepare a student for a bigger role in developing their educational plan?

 To get you started, here are 9 practical suggestions from Colleen Thoma and Paul Wehman’s book, Getting the Most Out of IEPs.
 Share with your educator friends if these tips get your wheels turning: